-Any students that leave campus during the day must check out through the Main Entrance kiosk.
+Any student that leaves campus during the day must check out through the Main Entrance kiosk.
 Contact with the parent will be required before a student is released from school.
 A student who leaves without checking out will be considered AWOL.
 Excused reasons for checking out of school early are the same as those for full-day absences.
 Only a parent or guardian may give permission for a student's release from school.
-Parents or Guardians must come inside the building to check their student out and will be required to show a picture ID and will need to be listed on the student's emergency contact information.
+Parents or Guardians must come inside the building to check their student out and will be required to show a picture ID; they will also need to be listed on the student's emergency contact information.
 No student may be released prior to contact with a parent, either in person or by telephone.
 A doctor's note may be required for excessive check outs.

-TO CHECK OUT EARLY:
+TO CHECK-OUT EARLY

-A. Student brings a signed note to the Main Entrance Attendance Office before school begins.
-The note must have parent signature, reason, and a phone number where the parent can be reached to verify the request.

-- B. Student is given a pass to show his/her teacher at the time of dismissal. - C. Student returns to the Main Entrance Attendance Office to receive written authorization to leave campus. - D. Parents must come into the school and present proper identification to check their students out. - E. Student shows the Check-Out Form to his/her teachers the following day. - F. If a student does not check out through the Main Entrance kiosk he/she will be considered AWOL from class/school.
+- 1. The student must bring a signed note to the Main Entrance kiosk before school begins.
+The note must have parent signature, reason, and a phone number where the parent can be reached to verify the request. - 2.
+Student is given a pass to show his/her teacher at the time of dismissal. - 3.
+Student returns to the Main Entrance Attendance Office to receive written authorization to leave campus. - 4.
+A parent or guardian must come into the school and present proper identification to check their student(s) out. - 5.
+Student shows the Check-Out Form to his/her teachers the following day. - 6.
+If a student does not check out through the Main Entrance kiosk, he/she will be considered AWOL from class/school.

-TO CHECK-OUT SICK:
+TO CHECK-OUT SICK